-The Issuers may, at their option and at any time, elect to have all of their obligations discharged with respect to any outstanding Notes ("Legal Defeasance") except for:
+The Issuers may, at their option and at any time, elect to have all of their obligations discharged with respect to any outstanding Notes of a Series ("Legal Defeasance") except for:

-(1) the rights of holders of outstanding Notes to receive payments in respect of the principal of, premium, if any, and interest on the Notes when such payments are due from the trust referred to below;

-(2) the Issuers' obligations with respect to the Notes concerning issuing temporary Notes, registration of Notes, mutilated, destroyed, lost or stolen Notes and the maintenance of an office or agency for payment and money for security payments held in trust;

-(3) the rights, powers, trusts, duties and immunities of the trustee, and the Issuers' obligations in connection therewith; and

-(4) the Legal Defeasance provisions of the Indenture.
+- (1) the rights of holders of outstanding Notes of such Series to receive payments in respect of the principal of, premium, if any, and interest on the Notes when such payments are due from the trust referred to below; - (2) the Issuers' obligations with respect to the Notes of such Series concerning issuing temporary Notes, registration of Notes, mutilated, destroyed, lost or stolen Notes and the maintenance of an office or agency for payment and money for security payments held in trust; - (3) the rights, powers, trusts, duties and immunities of the trustee, and the Issuers' obligations in connection therewith; and - (4) the Legal Defeasance provisions of the Indenture.

-In addition, the Issuers may, at their option and at any time, elect to have the obligations of the Issuers released with respect to certain covenants that are described in the Indenture for the benefit of the holders of Notes ("Covenant Defeasance") and thereafter any omission to comply with those covenants shall not constitute a Default or Event of Default with respect to the Notes.
-In the event Covenant Defeasance occurs with respect to the Notes, certain events (not including non-payment, bankruptcy, receivership, rehabilitation and insolvency events) described under "Events of Default" will no longer constitute an Event of Default with respect to the Notes.
+In addition, the Issuers may, at their option and at any time, elect to have the obligations of the Issuers released with respect to certain covenants that are described in the Indenture for the benefit of the holders of Notes of a Series ("Covenant Defeasance") and thereafter any omission to comply with those covenants shall not constitute a Default or Event of Default with respect to the Notes of such Series.
+In the event Covenant Defeasance occurs with respect to a Series of Notes, certain events (not including non-payment, bankruptcy, receivership, rehabilitation and insolvency events) described under "Events of Default" will no longer constitute an Event of Default with respect to the Notes of such Series.

-In order to exercise either Legal Defeasance or Covenant Defeasance with respect to the Notes:
+In order to exercise either Legal Defeasance or Covenant Defeasance with respect to a Series of Notes: